General Quarters (rules): Gameplay

 There are a number of campaign supplements for GQ3.
-First is The Solomons Campaign about the World War II Guadalcanal battles.
-Next is Sudden Storm a hypothetical campaign dealing with a war, between Japan and the US in 1937.
-A surprisingly possible occurrence, and one that yields a lot of big gun battles as the US fights its way back across the Pacific to the Philippines.
+The first is The Solomons Campaign about the World War II Guadalcanal battles.
+The next is Sudden Storm, a hypothetical campaign dealing with a war between Japan and the United States in 1937, a surprisingly possible occurrence, and one that yields a lot of big gun battles as the United States fights its way back across the Pacific to the Philippines.

 Reception

 General Quarters won the H.G.
 Wells award for All Time Best 20th Century Naval Rules of 1979.